cdl-geneseo/geneseo-dictionary/H/Half-Ass.md

 # Half-Ass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Half-Ass

 Created by  Unknown User (erg5), last modified by  Unknown User (jcf10) on Nov 16, 2012

 1) v. to put little or halfhearted effort into a task; to perform incompletely ex.
 “He half-assed that presentation.”ex.
 “That project looks half-assed.”As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)